Bangkok to Bali

-Some, but not all, meals will be included: 19 breakfasts and 2 lunches.
-For additional meals, we recommend you budget USD 340-445 (approx.).
-Though most group members choose to eat together, you are not obligated to do so.
+Some, but not all, meals will be included: 18 breakfasts, 2 lunches and 2 dinners.
+For additional meals, we recommend you budget USD 315-410 (approx.).
 Your guide will be able to suggest a wide variety of local spots and restaurants, as well as delicious local delicacies to try.
 Street food is an affordable and delicious option, which gives you the chance to eat like, and with, the locals!

 Included breakfasts will usually be Asian-style, featuring noodles, bread and eggs, or congee – a traditional rice porridge.
 There are options available for vegetarians, although these may be limited.

-The minumum age for the trip is 18 years and the maximum is 39 years.
+The minimum age for the trip is 18 years and the maximum is 39 years.

 I’m Travelling With A Friend; Can We Be In The Same Room?